apache/struts-site/source/tag-developers/ajax-div-template.md

 ---
-layout: default
+layout: tag-developers
 title: Tag Developers Guide
 ---

 # ajax div template

-> The Ajax theme is experimental.
-Feedback is appreciated.
+> NOTE: Ajax template (Dojo plugin) is deprecated and won't be supported any longer.

 The ajax [div](dojo-div-tag.html) template provides a much more interesting div rendering option that the other themes do.
 Rather than simply rendering a `<div>` tag, this template relies on advanced AJAX features provided